 Aplastic anemia results from injury to the blood stem cells.
-These are immature cells in the bone marrow that give rise to all other blood cells types.
+These are immature cells in the bone marrow that give rise to all other blood cell types.
 The injury causes a decrease in the number of every type of blood cell.
-These cells are the red cells, white cells, and platelets.
+These cells include the red cells, white cells, and platelets.

 Aplastic anemia can also be caused by certain medical conditions such as pregnancy or lupus.
 Exposure to certain toxins or medicines, including chemotherapy, can also lead to aplastic anemia.

 Symptoms result from the bone marrow not being able to make new blood cells.
 Symptoms may be severe from the start or gradually worsen over time.

 Low red cell count (anemia) can cause:

 - Shortness of breath with exercise

 Low white cell count (leukopenia) causes an increased risk of infection.

 Low platelet count (thrombocytopenia) can result in bleeding.
 Symptoms include: